 The PharmChek® Sweat Patch is designed to provide a minimally invasive drug testing system that offers court-supported, dependable detection of eight of the most common drugs of abuse.
-And with the expanded opiate panel, today’s most dangerous substances can also be detected, providing a comprehensive testing solution for courts, probation requirements, parole officers, and workplaces.
+And with the Expanded Panel, today’s most dangerous substances can also be detected, providing a comprehensive testing solution for courts, probation requirements, parole officers, and workplaces.

 What Is The Sweat Patch?